Why You Should Never Measure Essential Oils in Drops

 3. Skin sensitisation risks

-If you make a mistake in your counting and accidentally add too much essential oil, you run the risk of causing skin sensitisation.
-Many essential oils have dermal limits (we teach this in our Diploma in Organic Skincare Formulation) and these limits need to be respected in your formulation.
-If you get it wrong, your customer might have a skin reaction to your product.
-It is almost impossible to do this correctly when you measure essential oils in drops.
+Human error is always possible when you’re counting drops.
+So, if you make a mistake in your counting and accidentally add too much of a certain essential oil, you run the risk of causing skin sensitisation.
+Many essential oils, or the chemical compounds within them, have dermal limits (we teach this in our Diploma in Organic Skincare Formulation) and these limits need to be respected in your formulation.
+If you make a mistake with the amount of essential oil in a formulation, your customer might have a skin reaction to your product.
+It is almost impossible to calculate allergens if you measure essential oils in drops.

 4. You cannot replicate your exact formulation

 So now you’ve created your perfect skincare formulation and you want to replicate it again and again for your customers.
 How will you do that when your essential oil measurement is not exact?
-As you’ll see from our little experiment below, even the same number of drops from the same bottle can provide a different weight measurement.
+As you’ll see from our experiment below, even the same number of drops from the same bottle can provide a different weight measurement if you are not using high-precision lab scales.

 5. You cannot scale up production

 If you want to scale up your production to start manufacturing larger batch sizes, then you obviously cannot measure essential oils in drops.
 Imagine that your first batch is 500 grams, but within a year your orders have increased so much that you’re now working in batches of 5 kilograms.
 You clearly can’t just multiple the essential oil drops by a factor of 10 as this is highly inaccurate.
+Clearly, you also can’t count the tens of drops needed to manufacture kilos of a cosmetic product.
+Human error will come into play.
 You need to have an exact weight and percentage of essential oils in your formulation and then you can scale up production accordingly.

 Our Essential Oil Drop Experiment